 - The social aspect.
 There is more to eating than just the food.
 With all dining taking place in the dining hall, it creates a communal atmosphere.
 People eat together, promoting greater social interaction.

 - Sustainability.
 While not a direct reason to change to All Access (all you care to eat), an additional benefit is sustainability.
 Having meals only available in the dining hall eliminates takeout packaging, plastic bottles, disposable coffee cups, and the smaller portion size (since you can go back for more food) ensures that less food is discarded.

 It's open to all students!

 - The All-Access Meal Plan mandatory for students living in Cassiar, Kalamalka, Nicola, Purcell, Valhalla, Skeena, Nechako, and Similkameen Place.

 - Those living in suite-style residences or off campus can also purchase a meal plan.
-They also have the option of purchasing a set number of meals that can be added to their UBCcard.
+In addition to an Optional Meal plan (that is the equivalent to the above mandatory meal plan), they also have the option of purchasing a set number of meals that can be added to their UBCcard.
 Each time they enter the Residence Dining Hall, a meal is deducted.